 In 1880, the Sumner County Railway Company was chartered and built from the “Southern Kansas Railway” southward from Wellington through Rome, South Haven, and Hunnewell.
 The line was completed to Hunnewell on June 16, 1880.
 Later, it extended to points further south in Indian Territory (Oklahoma).
 The town was named for Boston financier and railway owner H. H. Hunnewell.
 The Sumner County Railway Company would later become part of the Leavenworth, Lawrence & Galveston Railroad that provided quick access to the Kansas City stockyards.

-Four hundred acres of land for the townsite, originally owned by Robeson, Stewart, and Hale, was purchased by the railroad company and a town company was formed.
-Stock in this company was taken by various cattle and railwaymen and a town was laid out.
-The first building erected was an outfitting store called Ford & Leonard, which opened on June 16, 1880, the day the railway reached this point and a railroad station was completed the same month.
+Four hundred acres of land for the townsite, initially owned by Robeson, Stewart, and Hale, was purchased by the railroad company, and a town company was formed.
+Various cattle and railwaymen took stock in this company, and a town was laid out.
+The first building erected was an outfitting store called Ford & Leonard, which opened on June 16, 1880, the day the railway reached this point, and a railroad station was completed the same month.

-Within a few days a host of other buildings sprung up and a stockyard was built.
-Through the next months, the town grew quickly.
-Hooker & Phelps put up the first drug store, Roland & O’Neil the first hardware store, and a bank was established by J.S.
-Danford.
+Within a few days, a host of other buildings sprung up, and a stockyard was built.
+Over the following months, the town grew quickly.
+Hooker & Phelps put up the first drug store, Roland & O’Neil the first hardware store, and J.S.
+Danford established a bank.
 Dr. Dobbins was the first physician, and P. M. Judd the first attorney.
-The first and only hotel was the Hunnewell House, completed August 20, 1880, at a cost of $5,000.
+The first and only hotel was the Hunnewell House, completed on August 20, 1880, at $5,000.
 This house had 33 rooms and was one of the best in the county.
-Later the hotel was known by the names of the Sante Fe Hotel and the Hale Hotel.
+Later the hotel was known as the Sante Fe Hotel and the Hale Hotel.

-For a few months, the town was without regular mail service and mail for this point was brought to South Haven, and from there by a boy to Hunnewell.
-Later, it was brought to the depot and left on the desk, where everybody picked out his own letters.
-On August 12, 1880, a post office was established and Frank Schiffdaner was made the first Postmaster.
-Throughout the next years, the post office was contained within various stores and a bank building.
+For a few months, the town was without regular mail service, and mail for this point was brought to South Haven and from there by a boy to Hunnewell.
+Later, it was brought to the depot and left on the desk, where everybody picked out his letters.
+On August 12, 1880, a post office was established, and Frank Schiffdaner was made the first Postmaster.
+The post office was contained within various stores and a bank building throughout the following years.

-Prior to the organization of the city, a policeman, judge and two marshals were hired by the railway company and the citizens.
+Before the organization of the city, a policeman, judge, and two marshals were hired by the railway company and the citizens.
 However, the city was officially organized in April 1881, and officers were elected.

-Hunnewell’s first bank had failed by November 1881 but, on February 1, 1882, P. B. Bowers started a private bank in the Danford building, and on May, 1, moved into a new stone bank building, which he had erected at a cost of $1,200.
-Here he transacted business until January 15, 1883, when he sold to John H. Hamilton & Co.
+Hunnewell’s first bank had failed by November 1881 but, on February 1, 1882, P. B. Bowers started a private bank in the Danford building and, on May 1, moved into a new stone bank building, which he had erected at the cost of $1,200.
+He transacted business until January 15, 1883, when he sold to John H. Hamilton & Co.
 The Hamilton Bank would operate for several years.

 Typical of cowtowns, the business district of Hunnewell reportedly consisted of one hotel, two stores, a barbershop, a couple of dance halls, and eight or nine saloons.
 Also typical was that violence was not uncommon and was the site of the Hunnewell Gunfight in 1884.
-This event occurred after two cowboys named Oscar Halsell and Clem Barfoot were raising cane in Hanley’s Saloon on October 5, 1884.
-When two lawmen walked into the saloon and tried to quiet the disturbance, all hell broke loose with guns blazing.
+This event occurred after two cowboys named Oscar Halsell and Clem Barfoot raised cane in Hanley’s Saloon on October 5, 1884.
+When two lawmen entered the saloon and tried to quiet the disturbance, all hell broke loose with guns blazing.
 Several shots followed, resulting in Barfoot being killed and Deputy Sheriff Ed Scotten mortally wounded.
 No one was ever prosecuted, and although publicized at the time, the gunfight was soon forgotten.
-Oscar Halsell would go on to be a prosperous rancher, later employing such notable outlaws as Bill Doolin and George “Bittercreek” Newcomb.
-Halsell was also close friends to later U.S. Marshal Evett D. Nix.
+Oscar Halsell would become a prosperous rancher, later employing such notable outlaws as Bill Doolin and George “Bittercreek” Newcomb.
+Halsell was also close friends with later U.S. Marshal Evett D. Nix.

 In 1889 more than 1,500 loads of cattle were shipped out of Hunnewell.
 By 1890, Hunnewell was called home to 168 people.

 When the Cherokee Outlet was opened in September 1893, a registration booth was set up in Hunnewell.
-Every incoming train added hundreds to the thong of approximately 15,000 people that had gathered to make the run.
+Every incoming train added hundreds to the thong of approximately 15,000 people gathered to make the run.
 Several gambling houses and five or six saloons flourished during these days.
-Most prospective settlers brought their own food, but a barrel of ice water cost $25 to $30.
-On Sept 16, horses and vehicles, three and four deep were amassed along the starting line.
+Most prospective settlers brought their food, but a barrel of ice water cost $25 to $30.
+On September 16, horses and vehicles, three and four deep, were amassed along the starting line.

 By 1900, Hunnewell reached its peak population of 233.
-Afterward, the population began to dwindle as more railroad lines made their way to Oklahoma and Texas and the cattle trade in Sumner County declined.
-By 1910, the railroad was part of the Atchison, Topeka & Santa Fe and the town still supported a number of retail stores, a mill, an elevator, a bank, telegraph and express offices, and a money order postoffice with two rural routes.
+Afterward, the population began to dwindle as more railroad lines made their way to Oklahoma and Texas, and the cattle trade in Sumner County declined.
+By 1910, the railroad was part of the Atchison, Topeka & Santa Fe.
+The town still supported several retail stores, a mill, an elevator, a bank, telegraph and express offices, and a money order post office with two rural routes.

 “Hunnewell is no worse than a lot of other towns-— but it is going to be better than most of them.” — Ella Wilson

-Since the council members would have bourne the legal costs if they lost, three resigned immediately, leaving a council without enough members to be able to override Wilson’s vetoes.
+Since the council members would have bourne the legal costs if they lost, three resigned immediately, leaving a council without enough members to override Wilson’s vetoes.
 Afterward, she was able to run the city effectively but did not aspire to a second term.

-The Hunnewell House hotel was razed in 1919, at which time, over 70 pounds of lead was recovered from the white pine boards offering substantial proof that many a gunfights and shooting sprees took place inside as well as outside the establishment.
+The Hunnewell House hotel was razed in 1919, at which time, over 70 pounds of lead was recovered from the white pine boards offering substantial proof that many gunfights and shooting sprees took place inside and outside the establishment.

 Hunnewell’s post office remained in operation until it was discontinued on March 31, 1960.